RolnickLab/ClimateSetExtension/CONTRIBUTING.md

 ## Docstring and type hinting

-Docstring format should follow the Numpy standard and type hinting should be used as per the PEP8 standard : https://docs.python.org/3/library/typing.html
+Docstring format should follow the Google standard and type hinting should be used as per the PEP8 standard : https://docs.python.org/3/library/typing.html